edgedb/edgedb/docs/cli/edgedb_instance/edgedb_instance_link.rst

 .. note::

-    Unlike other ``edgedb instance`` sub-commands, ``edgedb instance link`` can be useful with production instances for linking to those instances.
+    Unlike other ``edgedb instance`` sub-commands, ``edgedb instance link`` can be useful with self-hosted production instances for linking to those instances.
     This can make other operations like migrations, dumps, and restores more convenient.

 Options